IskenderWang/IW-liveries/README.md

 # IW-liveries

-Here you can find all the liveries (and related things) that I've contributed to FlightGear!
+Here you can find all the liveries that I've contributed to FlightGear!
 Currently, they are as follows:

 ## Real liveries